At the end of 2000, 14% of fund managers were women. And at the end of 2019, 14% of fund managers were women.

 Laura Foll joins co-manager James Henderson in looking under rocks among UK companies of all sizes until they find the winners no-one else saw or were too impatient for growth to hold.

-Ideally, they only put half of the portfolio in FTSE 100 companies and mix it up by allocating money to firms further down the cap scale.
+Ideally, they only put half of the portfolio in the largest UK listed 100 companies and mix it up by allocating money to firms further down the cap scale.

 It’s been difficult to lure investors away from the growth on offer in the big tech names over the past few years.
 So they’ve had to be even more patient than normal.